as3osceleton: Using Kinect as a multitouch device in adobe AIR

 There are a few methods around:

 Getting the images in flash is really slow, it needs to compress (at best) each frame and send that information over a socket / UDP / Localconnection to flash.
-It’s quite heave, and all you’ve got to work with are images.
+It’s quite heavy, and all you’ve got to work with are images.

 The blob tracking from TUIOKinect is more interesting: we only send blob tracking info to our flash app, which is a lot “lighter” to transfer.
 However, TUIOKinect needs to be configured (what z-depth do you want to detect) and generates quite a lot false positives (stuff you don’t want to track).
 You don’t know if a blob is a hand or not.
 The fun part of TUIOKinect is that it’s TUIO, which means that you can track a blob, and use it as a touch input.